Planning a Frozen Party

 Are you planning lunch?

-The two most common food scenarios are:
+The two most common options are:

-Frozen themed party food
+Frozen-themed party food

-• Hot chocolate
+• Hot chocolate – especially lovely for winter birthdays

-• Olaf cupcakes
+• Olaf cupcakes – with marshmallow or icing decorations

-• Ice cream
+• Ice cream – naturally!

 Don’t forget allergies